eladushiki/lfvddp/README.md

 new_submit_(inbar_*) - submitting jobs for specific scenario.
 Make sure to change the paths for outdir (where you want the output of the training to be saved) and scriptsdir (where the python code to run is), and append the path to the configs if you're using them.
 Also need access to "/storage/agrp/yuvalzu/mattiasdata" on the cluster.

-new_training  - script for trainning.
-You may also run new_training_copy.

 new_setting - preparing the datasets input to the model for training.
 You may also use new_setting_copy.